gaoDean/autolist.nvim/README.md

 	-- with the create enter being false, you must create your own mapping new_entry_on_o = true,
-	-- when key o pressed, new list entry enabled_filetypes = { "markdown", "text" },
+	-- when key o pressed, new list entry override_fo_all_filetypes = false,
+	-- override formatoptions for all filetypes
+	-- what this does is au("Filetype", "*", "fo-=r") (same for fo-o)
+	-- this means that if fo-r is enabled for current filetype, disable it -- if the current filetype is in the enabled filetypes list, enable the fo-r enabled_filetypes = { "markdown", "text" },
 	-- filetypes that this plugin is enabled for
 	-- must put file name, not the extension